Uncovering the first-infall history of the LMC through its dynamical impact in the Milky Way halo: Results of simulations

 \subsection{Compare observation with simulations}

 We now proceed to compare the observed latitudinal velocities ($v_{b}$) from the RR Lyrae sample with the outcomes derived from our grid of MW-LMC simulations.
 Our previous analysis of the LMC-induced perturbations was carried out in the Galactocentric coordinate system within the context of N-body simulations, where the observer is placed at the center of the MW.
 This perspective provides us with a clearer understanding of the LMC's impact on Galactic halo and facilitates the identification of asymmetries in the density and velocity fields.
-However, given that our RR Lyrae sample is limited to 5-dimensional phase-space coordinates (lacking the radial velocity data), we are unable to calculate their velocities in the Galactocentric frame.
-Instead, we focus on their mean latitudinal velocities within the Galactic heliocentric coordinate system, where the observer is located at (8.30, 0.00, 0.02) kpc in the Galactocentric cartesian frame \citep{2019MNRAS.482.1417B} and is at rest with respect to the sun, which orbits around the Galactic center at a velocity of (11.10, 244.24, 7.25) km/s \citep{2010MNRAS.403.1829S,2017MNRAS.465...76M}.
+Given that our RR Lyrae sample is limited to 5-dimensional phase-space coordinates (lacking the radial velocity data), we use \textbf{reflex-correct} function from \textsc{gala} package to correct for the solar reflex motion in the stars' proper motions and calculate their velocities in the Galactocentric frame.
+For this correction, we set the position and velocity of the Sun in the Galactocentric cartesian frame to (8.30, 0.00, 0.02) kpc \citep{2019MNRAS.482.1417B} and (11.10, 244.24, 7.25) km/s \citep{2010MNRAS.403.1829S,2017MNRAS.465...76M} respectively.